-English & Literature Extension is an extension of both the English (2019) and the Literature (2019) syllabuses and therefore offers more challenge than other English courses as it builds on the study students have already undertaken.
+English & Literature Extension is an extension of both the English (2025) and the Literature (2025) syllabuses and therefore offers more challenge as it builds on the study students have already undertaken.

-English & Literature Extension provides a theorised study of literature, to understand themselves and the potential of literature to expand the scope of their experiences.
+English & Literature Extension is a theorised study of literature which allows students to understand themselves and the potential of literature to expand the scope of their experiences.
 They ask critical questions about cultural assumptions, implicit values and differing world views encountered in an exploration of social, cultural and textual understandings about literary texts and the ways they might be interpreted and valued.